zxygentoo/ocaml-ctypes-python-extension-example/README.md

 opam install ctypes-foreign ctypes
 ```

-- and a workong python3 installation, eg. on ubuntu, it will be something like:
+and a working python3 installation.

+eg. on ubuntu, it will be something like:

 ```shell
 apt-get install python-dev